 • Various finding aids of Moravian collections held in other places (such as the Unity Archives in Herrnhut, Germany) are available at the Bethlehem Moravian Archives.

 • The paintings of John Valentine Haidt, a Moravian artist who was active in America from 1754 till his death in 1780, comprise the largest portion of our fine art collection.
-Another artist of interest and merit is Christian Schuessele’s large-scale work, “The Power of the Gospel” is on permanent display in our gallery.
+Another artist of interest and merit is Christian Schuessele whose large-scale work, “The Power of the Gospel” is on permanent display in our gallery.
 Our collection also includes many works (paintings, drawings, and sketches) by nineteenth-century Moravian artist, Gustav Grunewald.

 • Records of the Moravian Missions to the American Indians.
 The diaries and letters from the Moravian missionaries who worked among the American Indians (1740 to 1898) are a valuable resource.
 In addition to a finding aid these records are particularly well indexed in the so-called Fliegel Index (see below).
 Digital access to these records is provided through Gale Cengage Learning.
 The records are also available on microfilm (produced in 1970).
 A number of universities and other places have acquired the microfilms of the Moravian Indian mission and the accompanying Fliegel Index.
 According to our information, which is probably incomplete, various institutions have copies.

 - Center for Research Libraries, Chicago IL

 - Harvard University, Cambridge, MA

 - The New York State Library, Albany, NY